JedWatson/talk-sydjs-webcomponents/README.md

 SydJS Web Components Talk
 =========================

-Notes and Resources from my talk on Web Components at [SydJS](http://www.sydjs.com), June 2014
+In June, 2014 I gave a talk at [SydJS](http://www.sydjs.com) on web components, and the future of the web.

+These are my notes.

-## Summary
+## The Experiments

-These are the experiments I set up to demonstrate diffrent takes on reusable components for the web:
+For the talk, I created two experiments each in two competing takes on building reusable components for the web:

 * [component(1)](https://github.com/component/component) - client package management for building better web applications
 * [Polymer](http://www.polymer-project.org) - Building blocks for the web

-Inspired by (a) [the Polymer getting started guide](http://www.polymer-project.org/docs/start/usingelements.html), and (b) wanting to improve the RSVP button on the [SydJS](http://www.sydjs.com) website (which seemed like a good use-case for a reusable component) I created two demos with functionally identical demos in both component(1) and Polymer:
+My experiments were inspired by (a) [the Polymer getting started guide](http://www.polymer-project.org/docs/start/usingelements.html), and (b) wanting to improve the RSVP button on the [SydJS](http://www.sydjs.com) website (which seemed like a good use-case for a reusable component):

 * A simple page that makes an ajax API request to retrieve the current timestamp of the server as JSON and render it to a span element
 * An RSVP button implementation that